 Correlation(negative or positive) between user categories: For eg: Understanding behavioral trends of segments like the performance of organic users v/s paid users in the overall conversion funnel.
 Custom segments are also helpful in understanding the impact of offline campaigns.
-Brands can drag and drop these potential users as a custom segment to marketing automation platforms like MoEngage and track their user behaviour-like app installation, transaction journey etc.
+Brands can drag and drop these potential users as a custom segment to marketing automation platforms like MoEngage and track their user behavior-like app installation, transaction journey, etc.

-Analyse User Behaviour Over A Period of Time: Analysing week on week purchase patterns of customers acquired through paid v/s non-paid channels.
+Analyze User Behaviour Over A Period of Time: Analysing week on week purchase patterns of customers acquired through paid v/s non-paid channels.
 Or analyzing the impact on purchasing patterns after notifications or offers.

 Understand Purchase Patterns in App Installers: Brands can define custom segments based on monthly retention rates of people.
 These segments help brands understand the reasons for the dip in conversion or retention rates and why certain categories perform better compared to others.
 A top-down approach helps in defining custom segments.
 Brands can begin with a high level of cohort and then branch out to smaller segments.